TexasInstruments/edgeai-tensorlab/README.md

 Please see [Usage](./docs/det_usage.md) for training and testing with this repository.

-## Benchmark and Model Zoo
+## Object Detection Model Zoo

-Accuracy report of several trained models is available at the [Detection Model Zoo](./docs/det_modelzoo.md)
+Complexity and Accuracy report of several trained models is available at the [Detection Model Zoo](./docs/det_modelzoo.md)

 ## Quantization

-This tutorial explains how to do [Quantization Aware Training (QAT)](./docs/det_quantization.md) of detection models.
+This tutorial explains more about quantization and how to do [Quantization Aware Training (QAT)](./docs/det_quantization.md) of detection models.

 ## ONNX & Prototxt Export